ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R81]**
 A BPI Subject Account MUST have a cryptographically verifiable audit trail from BPI Subject Account inception to its closure.

-*This is a critical audit requirement to ensure ease of compliance with regulatory statutes across jurisdictions.*
+*This is a critical audit requirement to ensure ease of compliance with regulatory statutes across jurisdictions.
+Audit trail in the context of this document refers to the time sequenced capture of the state of a data structure within a BPI such as a BPI Subject Account from state instantiation to state deletion or archiving including all successful and unsuccessful state changes.
+An audit trail is said to be cryptographically verifiable if the audit trail includes auxiliary cryptographic information that allows 3rd parties to verify an audit trail as consistent.
+Creating a linked chain of hashes of each audit trail entry such as a Merkle proof is an example of such auxilliary cryptographic information.*

 #### **[R82]**
-A BPI Subject Account MUST be encrypted to and decrypted by one or more cryptographic keys only known to the BPI Subject Account holder.
+A BPI Subject Account MUST be encrypted to and decrypted by a cryptographic key only known to the BPI Subject Account owner.

 #### **[D19]**
-A BPI Subject Account SHOULD be re-encrypted after every BPI Subject session to one or more cryptographic keys only known to the BPI Subject Account holder.
+A BPI Subject Account SHOULD be encrypted when not in active use by the BPI Subject that owns the BPI Subject Account.

 *[**[R82]**](#r82) and [**[D19]**](#d19) ensure that a compromised BPI does not expose BPI Subject Account information.
 A BPI may use the BPI Subject Account unique identifier or another unique identifier such as an account number known to the BPI Subject Account holder as an unencrypted identifier of the BPI Subject Account stored within the BPI.*

 #### **[R83]**
 The BPI Subject Account owner MUST be able to perform the following operations on its BPI Subject Account: read, update and delete.